Which cover should I choose?

 How long can the fabric cover be left on plants?

 The Frost Protek® cover may be left on for days or even a few weeks at a time as long as the daytime temperature is not too hot.
 There is not a specific temperature which is “too hot” - just that the plant does not “cook” during a hot, sunny day.
 The cover may be left on during a cold spell without any harm to the plants.
 The fabric is lightweight and breathable so it does not harm plants.
 Remove the cover once annuals die back or perennials lose their foliage.

 Yes!
-The fabric allows air and UV light to penetrate through to the plants.
+The fabric allows air and UV light to reach the plants.
 One of the great benefits of the cover is that it does not need to be taken off each morning and then replaced each evening.
 The cover may be left on for days at a time if desired and the daytime temperature is not too hot.
 There is not a specific temperature which is “too hot” - just that the plant does not “cook” during a hot, sunny day.
 The cover may be left on during a cold spell without any harm to the plants.
 Remove the cover once annuals die back or perennials lose their foliage.

 Frost Protek® fabric covers are designed for use during the growing season, or as long as there is live foliage on the plant.
 They can be used for periodic frost protection in climates with a year-round growing season, such as Florida and California.
 In most climates, perennials do not need protection from the elements while they are dormant.
 Be sure to remove covers once foliage has died back to ensure bare branches don't puncture your covers.
 You can use them again in the new growing season once foliage starts to form to insulate young leaves from a frost or cool nights.

 How do the fabric covers protect plants from wind?